 We believe that compliance with existing federal, state and local environmental laws and regulations will not have a material adverse effect on our business, results of operations, or financial condition.
-Nevertheless, the trend in environmental regulation is to place more restrictions and limitations on activities that may affect the environment.
-In addition, we could be affected by future laws or regulations, including those imposed in response to climate change concerns.
+In addition, we could be affected by future laws or regulations.
 As a result, there can be no assurance as to the amount or timing of future expenditures for environmental compliance or remediation, and actual future expenditures may be different from the amounts we currently anticipate.
 The following is a discussion of the environmental laws and regulations that could have a material effect on our marine and commercial construction and other activities.